-- These are future capital projects that will be submitted to the provincial government for funding consideration. - Flemington PS replacement school - New elementary school(s) for the Yonge-Eglinton community. - 3.
+- These are future capital projects that will be submitted to the provincial government for funding consideration. - Flemington PS replacement school - 2.
+Redevelopment of Eglinton Jr. PS. - 3.
+Future school capacity in the Midtown area - 4.
 Davisville Jr. PS / Spectrum Alt.
 Sr. School addition